 Pewter returns with a gloomy report.
 The area around the Arch has been paved over and walled off, effectively turned into an arena-like staging ground, its open roof covered with netting.
 The massive metal doors leading into the arena would take many people to open.

-The Company executes a harrowing plan to reach the arch, the details of which are beyond the scope of this summary.
+The Company executes a daring plan to reach the arch, the details of which are beyond the scope of this summary.
 This results in the Company dashing through the Arch (just as the enemy gets the gates open to stop them) only to find it needs to be activated magically!
 After more magical shenanigans and fast thinking, the Company tricks the enemy into activating the arch, after which they cross through.
 In the moments before Aravia random-teleports them away, Grey Wolf suffers a gut-churner, but instead of being transported to Volpos, a piece of Volpos comes to him, with trees and a wrong-sized wrong-colored moon superimposed over the Kivian landscape.
 For a few seconds, it’s as though they exist in two worlds at once.

 Following the random teleport, the Company appears on a random hillside far from the Arch…and Kibi is not with them.
 Oops!